olemathias/techonline-servers/doc/readme.md

 Bind9 can be installed using apt-get on Debian.
 `apt install bind9`

-## 3.4 Recursive resolver
+## 3.4 Bind
 - The config files for bind can be found in /etc/bind/
-- The file named.conf.options is a good start
-- Create a ACL for the client subnet
-- Enable recursion
 - To show the current status of bind: `systemctl status bind9`
 - After making changes to the config you will need to restart bind9
 - You can validate the config with `named-checkconf /etc/bind/named.conf`
 - The log /var/log/syslog is a good start when something is not working.

+## 3.5 Recursive resolver
+- The file named.conf.options is a good start
+- Create a ACL for the client subnet
+- Enable recursion

 ### ACL
 The ACL should be placed outside of `options {`